chentsulin/awesome-graphql/README.md

 ### PHP Examples
 * [Siler's GraphQL guide](https://siler.leocavalcante.com/graphql/) - A guide on how to build a PHP GraphQL endpoint.
 * [Laravel GraphQL](https://github.com/ardani/laravel-graphql) - A sample integrating GraphQL with Laravel
+* [Gentics Mesh Silex GraphQL Example](https://github.com/gentics/mesh-silex-example/tree/graphql) - An example which shows how to build a small webpage using the PHP micro-framework [Silex](https://silex.symfony.com/) in combination with [Gentics Mesh](https://getmesh.io/).

 <a name="example-reasonml" />